leshow/blog/content/post/rust_for_java_devs.md

   = help: insert indirection (e.g., a `Box`, `Rc`, or `&`) at some point to make `List` representable
 ```

-That error message is pretty good.
-It's telling us we can't make a recursive type like this without adding in some indirection so that the compiler can figure out it's size.
-Without a reference or a pointer to the next element on the list, how will the compiler statically figure out how big the type is?
+The error messages from the compiler are really top notch in a lot of cases.
+There's a reason and often the `help` line has a fix.
+Here, it's telling us we can't make a recursive type like this without adding in some indirection so that the compiler can figure out it's size.
+Remember, if everything is on the stack by default, and stack values need to have a statically known size, then how can we have an n-sized linked list?
+Without a reference or a pointer to the next element on the list, how will the compiler statically figure out how much memory to use?
 Convince yourself this is true, thinking visually sometimes helps.

 We can `fix` this by adding indirection: